wabson/chafon-rfid/README.md

 ==================

-This project provides a script which can be used to connect to a Chafon RFID reader via TCP/IP and upload the times recorded to a Google Sheet.
+This project provides a script which can be used to connect to a Chafon RFID reader via TCP/IP or serial and upload the times recorded to a Google Sheet.

 Installation
 ------------